 Articles published either in this site or elsewhere, mostly about information architecture and user experience design.
 Five of the most recent:

-I’ve presented and organized workshops about IA, user experience design, and leadership at major industry events.
+I’ve presented and led workshops about information architecture and user experience design at major industry events.
 Some of the latest:

 Some of my favorite books, including short synopses of each.